jmadoremos/os-first-install-new/docker/recursive-dns/README.md

 _Required_: Yes

-`WEBUI_MACADDR`

-The MAC address to host the Pi-hole's web UI.
-This can be used to reserve the IP address in a DHCP server.

-_Required_: Yes

 `WEBUI_MACVLAN`

 An existing network using a [macvlan](https://docs.docker.com/network/macvlan/) driver where the Pi-hole's web UI will request for an IP address.